charlesreid1-com/hooks.charlesreid1.com/README.md

 Static site for web hooks site.

-This page uses a single-page Pelican theme to generate static content.
+This page uses the single-page single-color Pelican theme [scurvy knave](https://git.charlesreid1.com/charlesreid1/scurvy-knave-theme) for rapid templating and deployment.

+scurvy knave inserts bits of html into a single-page HTML template.
+The bits of html are generated with Python in `pelicanconf.py`.

 ## Required Software